AfsahSiddiqui/DevOps-Skills/Backing-up-with-Docker/Readme.md

-# Creating backup via Docker
+# Automating Backup for a Docker Container and/or Directory on Host Machine

 This practical lets you create a backup of either a directory in your host machine or of a docker container.